-NOTE: This website was last modified on February 16, 2024 at 21:41 UTC, and the wording of its articles may differ from a previous version you might have accessed.
+NOTE: This website was last modified on September 10, 2024 at 12:25 UTC, and the wording of its articles may differ from a previous version you might have accessed.
 The date on the byline of each article indicates when that article was last modified.
 I may not endorse the views expressed in some of the external links, and I cannot vouch for the veracity or accuracy of their content; I include these just to help you in your own research.

 Each of the articles of this webpage titled in big letters “A LITTLE COMMENTARY ON CONSPIRACIES, SCIENCE AND SPIRITUALITY”, “UN POCO SOBRE MÍ” (in Spanish), “PRACTICAL CONSIDERATIONS ABOUT LIFE” and “ME AND EXERCISE” can be read as a self-contained article, without having to explore any of its hyperlinks (hyperlinks are on the blue/violet text).
 You may wish to print or copy&paste these articles, which were meant to be suitable for a print publication: I frankly don’t know how much longer I will maintain this webpage.